 I go into much greater detail about all of this in my Bible Blog.
 If you're interested, you can read my analysis of and commentary on Luke's account of this event here, Mark's account here, and Matthew's account here.
 I'll provide links to my Bible Blog posts each day this week for any who may be interested.
 If you only want to read one of the above, I recommend Luke.

 I haven't written on John's version yet.
-I may get back to writing my Bible Blog someday, but not right now.
-Now I have other priorities.
+I doubt I'll ever get back to writing my Bible Blog.
+I have other priorities now.

 Luke's gospel, in particular, stresses the fact that a growing crowd of people had followed Jesus on the road to Jerusalem.
 This was the group that was cheering him on as he entered the city.